-Music Therapy Equivalency Distance Program
+Music Therapy Equivalency: Distance Format

 This program is approved by the American Music Therapy Association.

 Many people possess excellent music skills and training, and a passion for wanting to help others through music.
 They discover the profession of Music Therapy and are thrilled to finally find a career that seems to fit!
-However, until now they could not pursue the dream of becoming music therapists unless they lived (or moved) near an institution that offered a Music Therapy Program.
+However, until now they could not pursue the dream of becoming a music therapist unless they lived (or moved) near an institution that offered a Music Therapy Program.
 If you are one of those people, read on…

 The MTED program is open to individuals holding a bachelor's degree in music (see full application requirements).
 The program may be completed in as few as two years.
 During the second year of the MTED program, those students who want to pursue graduate study have the option of taking some courses in the Master of Arts in Music Therapy program.
 Successful completion of the MTED program allows students to be eligible to sit for the Music Therapy Board Examination.